Secondary Teachers Raise Major Concerns Over CfE Support In EIS Survey

 A major survey of Scotland’s secondary school teachers has raised serious concerns regarding the implementation of the new National qualifications.

-The survey was carried out by Scotland’s largest teaching union, the EIS, which represents 80% of Scotland’s teachers including the clear majority of secondary teachers.
-Over 2700 from a random sample of 10,000 EIS members in the secondary sector responded to the online survey in just two weeks – a very high rate of return, which displays the depth of concern teachers have regarding the support for CfE in schools.
+Over 2700 respondents from a random sample of 10,000 EIS members in the secondary sector responded to the online survey in just two weeks – a very high rate of return, which displays the depth of concern teachers have regarding the support for CfE in schools.